browserify/ify-loader/README.md

 npm install --save ify-loader
 ```

-You can then update your `webpack.config.js` in a similar fashion to the following to add browserify transform support to your project:
+You can then update your `webpack.config.js` in a similar fashion to the following to add browserify transform support to your project's dependencies:

 ``` javascript
 module.exports = {